 It is important that students be to school and classes on time as tardiness is disruptive to the educational process.
 School starts promptly at 8:00 AM.
 Students arriving to school after 8:00 AM must report to the office.
-All tardies are considered unexcused unless a medical note is presented.
-Students arriving after 10:00 AM will be considered absent 1/2 day as will students leaving before 12:30 PM.
+All partial absences are considered unexcused unless a medical note is presented.

-Any student who accumulates five (5) or more unexcused tardies in a grading period will be considered insubordinate and may result in further disciplinary action and referral to the truancy officer.
+Any student who accumulates five (5) or more unexcused absences in a grading period will be considered insubordinate and may result in further disciplinary action and referral to the truancy officer.

 Early Sign Out/Release Procedures